Digital Product Management (In-Person Class)

 By the end of this course, students will understand how to:

-– Collaborate with a product team on design and development via agile
+– Collaborate with an interdisciplinary product team on design and development via agile

 – Collaborate with sales and marketing teams to scale product/market fit